mike-lischke/ANTLRng/readme.md

 - Code optimizations (like converting recursions to iterations in the prediction code path).
 - Find a better solution for target specific code, e.g. by extending the ANTLR language with target specific named action blocks.
 - ...

-There is currently no code to compile.
-Once the initial TypeScript runtime is available this repo will start off by providing a TS port of the ANTLR4 runtime tests.